where-to-eat

 Desserts

-Practical tips for eating in Marbella
+Practical Tips for Eating in Marbella

-- Dinner: 9pm-midnight.
+Dinner starts at 9pm and goes to midnight.
 Later in summer.
 Early diners eat alone.

-Navigating the price range
+Navigating the Price Range

 Local tip

-Booking and reservations
+Booking and Reservations

 Fine dining restaurants require advance booking, especially in summer.